VilemR/AWS_DeepRacer/README.md

 ```

 To gain better results (aim is to train the car to drive as fast as possible and finish the lap in the shortest time
-possible), you need to further fine tune the reward_function code (in Python) and then set proper parameters for the
+possible), you need to further fine-tune the reward_function code (in Python) and then set proper parameters for the
 Neural network.
 The design of the reward function itself is approx. 50% of the job.
 The rest you can gain by right
 training time and setting of training parameters.

 Once you are fine with the reward logic, focus on **hyperparameters**.
 For initial run keep default values
 and let it be learning for approx 20 minutes.
-The car will be driving still crazy but you will get idea about the
+The car will be driving still crazy but you will get an idea about the
 convergence and learning speed.
 My first option is to focus on gradient descent parameter to ensure the model is learning
 gradually and the learning curve is smooth.
 Do not be frustrated  once you let it train and after 2 hours the only
 achievement is 75% ration of successfully finished tasks.
 Do not panic - even this ratio of finished tasks will let